 Float stops are small pieces of rubber that you slide onto your fishing line.
 On the line, they act as a stopper for your sliding float.
-Without it, the line would simply continue to run through the float, until your weight and rig hit the bottom.
-If you cut the mainline above the stop and make a small loop in the end, you can even reuse your float stops!
+Without it, the line would simply continue to run through your float, until your end tackle hit the bottom.

 Keep reading this article if you want to learn how to use float stops, which float stops are the best to use and how to reuse them.